ianphil/ContainerCamp/README.md

 2. [Create a custom container](labtwo/buildimage.md)
 3. [Instrument & Monitor your containers](labtwo/oms/oms4containers.md)

-## Lab Three: Configure a Windows Container Host ##
+## Lab Three: (Optional) Configure a Windows Container Host ##
-In this lab you will build a Windows 2016 Server TP5 Container Host and deploy Windows containers.
+In this lab you will build a Windows 2016 Server Container Host and deploy Windows containers.

 * [Windows Containers on Windows Server](labthree/windows-containers.md)